mysociety/alaveteli/doc/manual/docs/running/categories_and_tags.md

 In this example, "Emergency services" is a heading which contains the categories "Police forces" and "Fire & rescue services".

 Tags are simply searchable words that you can add to an authority.
-Nominate one or more tags for each category: any authority which has such a tag is automatically assigned to the category.
+Nominate a tags for each category: any authority which has such a tag is automatically assigned to the category.
 For example, if the tag `police` is associated with the category "Police forces", any authority which has the tag `police` will appear in that category.

 Make sure you choose good category headings and names, because they help your find the specific authorities they are looking for.